faderskd/faderskd.github.io/_posts/2024-10-14-kafka-producer.markdown

     15. if it is in sender thread and throughput is much lower than network bandwidth or record queue time is large or the batch_size_avg is almost as batch.size
     16. if it is in broker that latency will be high

-### KafkaProducer send

-1. Call interceptors on a record - this can change the record before it will be serialized.
-2. Fetch metadata for the topic of the record.
-If no metadata is available for topic, the producer will add the topic to the metadata list and schedule metadata update.
-The call is blocked until metadata is available.
-   Note that matatada is updated only for interested topics - the ones for which the producer has records to send.
-   #TODO - how metadata updating works
-3. Serialize the record key and value.
-4. Calculate the partition for the record:
-   a) If partition is specified in the record, use it.
-   b) If custom partitioner is specified, use it.
-   c) If key is present, use the hash of the key.
-   d) If key is not present, use return UNKNOWN_PARTITION and delay partition choice.
-5. Append record to accumulator:
-   1. Get current sticky partition.
-   2. If we don't have load stats
-      1. get random available partitions from the metadata (point 2).
-Available partition is a one that has a leader.
-      2. If we don't have available partitions just get random partition.
-   3. If we have load stats, get random partition using probability proportional to the lowest load: the lower the load the higher the probability of choosing the partition.
-The load stats are calculated using cumulative frequency table.
-      It works as follows: (#TODO: How adaptive partitioning fits into this?)
-      a) We have a list of partitions with their loads expressed as diff between max allowed queue (what is queue?) of the partition and current queue size + 1.
-      b) We calculate cumulative frequency table for the partitions.
-      c) We choose a random number between 0 and sum of all loads.
-      d) We find the partition for which the random number is strictly greater than cumulative frequency.
-      e) Example:
-         - We have 3 partitions (0,1,2) with loads: 5, 1, 3.
-Max queue size is: 7.
-Random number is 4.
-         - Diffs: [7 - 5 + 1, 7 - 1 + 1, 7 - 3 + 1] = [3, 7, 5]
-         - Cumulative frequency: [3, 10, 15]
-         - Random number is 4, so strictly greater cumulative frequency is 10 - thus it is partition 1.
-   4. Once we have a partition, look for a queue of batches to that partition.
-Take the last batch, and if it's not full, append the record.
-Record the user provided callback and return a future.
-That callback will be then called when the record is sent.
-We'll get to that.
-   5. If the batch is full (what does it mean to be full???), we have to create a new one, but to that we need to allocate memory. `KafkaProducer` limits total memory usage to `buffer.memory` property.
-If we exceed that, we'll block until some memory is freed.
-Once we have memory, we create a new batch.
-   6. During the switch KafkaProducer informs the partitioner to pick the new partition.
-May exists edge cases when the `linger.ms` passed, but the bytes sent < `batch.size`.
-In that case, we'll send the batch anyway, but don't immediately change partition.
-Max 2x `batch.size` can be sent in that case.
-6. Sending messages
-   1. Once message is appended to the batch, we return a future to the client.
-The future is completed when the record is sent.
-      If the batch is full we notify the sender so it can start sending the batch to the broker.
-   2. The KafkaProducer uses a single io thread to run sender in a loop.
-   3. Each iteration of the loop will try to find and send ready broker nodes -> with partitions -> with batches ready to be sent.
-      The broker is ready if there is at least one partition that is not backing off its send (#TODO when can backoff) and those partitions are not excluded from new messages sending, which is the case when ProducerConfig.MAX_IN_FLIGHT_REQUESTS_PER_CONNECTION == 1).
-   4. Once we have candidate partition for sending we, one of the following must be true:
-      1. The partition has full batch to be sent.
-      2. The partition batch's linger time passed.
-      3. KafkaProducer is out of memory so it tries to immediately send the batches (even uncompleted) to their partitions and free some memory.
-   5. By the way of calculating ready nodes to send data the KafkaProducer calculates here statistics for adaptive partitioning used in point 5.3.
-      - checking if partitions have leaders
-      - getting partitions queue size
-      - if enabled adaptive partitioning with incorporating broker's latency, excluding slower brokers from sending data
-   6. Once we have a nodes, their respective partitions and batches for each partition to send, we have to transform that data into a format that can be sent to the broker - to the `ProduceRequest`.
-Kafka has its own binary [protocol](https://kafka.apache.org/protocol) for that.
-The request to a single node looks more/less like this:
-      ```
-      ProduceRequest(
-        transactionalId = 1, // for more details see my previous post about transactions
-        acks = 1, // see my post about replication and acks
-        timeoutMs = 1000,
-        topicData = [
-          TopicData(
-            name = "topic",
-            partitionData = [
-              PartitionData(
-                index = 0,
-                records = [
-                  Record(
-                    key = "key",
-                    value = "value"
-                    headers = [...]
-                    ...
-                  )
-                ]
-              )
-            ]
-          )
-        ]
-      )
-      ```
-      Obviously the real request is more complex, but this is the gist of it.
-Single producer instance can send multiple requests like that to multiple brokers at the same time.
-   7. The response contains metadata about each batch for each topic partition.
-For each record in each batch KafkaProducer then call user provided callback with that metadata as an argument.
-Note that the callback is called in the same thread as the rest of producer's stuff, so don't use the blocking or long-running operations there.